 After the individual evaluation of a proposal, the expert completes an individual evaluation report confirming his/her individual reading and assessment.
 In the case of remote evaluation, the results are communicated to the Commission by post or electronically.
 The expert's individual evaluation report shall not subsequently be changed.
-In signing the individual evaluation report, each expert confirms that he/she has no conflict of interest with respect to the evaluation of that particular proposal.
+In signing (or approving by electronic means) the individual evaluation report, each expert confirms that he/she has no conflict of interest with respect to the evaluation of that particular proposal.